awaitUser/hello-await/README.md

 # 🏗️ hello-await

-A beautiful, customizable CLI tool to display your developer profile card with an Arch Linux ASCII art logo.
+A personal CLI tool to display your developer profile card with an Arch Linux ASCII art logo.
 Perfect for sharing your skills and contact info in the terminal!

+**Note:** This is a personal project created for `await`.
+While others can customize and use it, it's primarily designed for individual use.

 ## ✨ Features